 Since being founded in October 2015, Desktop Metal have received over $200M in investment and the company is now valued at over $1bn.
 Interestingly, Desktop Metal’s technology, Bound Metal Deposition, is very similar to FDM, just that it works with metal instead.
 There’s a reason that Silicon Valley investors (as well as Ford, Google, BMW, GE, and more) clamored to invest – their metal 3D printers can print metal 10x cheaper than alternative printers!

-Take Tesla for example – their revenues are dwarfed by some of the larger carmakers, yet Tesla’s market cap is larger than that of Ford.
+Take Tesla for example – their revenues are dwarfed by some of the larger carmakers, yet Tesla’s market cap is larger than Ford.
 This is based on belief that Tesla will become the largest carmaker in the world in the future.
 We will have to see whether companies such as Carbon and Desktop Metal, as well as others like Markforged, Formlabs and Xact Metal can fulfill their investors’ hopes in the same way.

-3D Systems enter the Hall of Fame
+3D Systems Enter the Hall of Fame

 At around the same time, two very big technology companies entered the market.
 Household name big.

-GE and HP enter
+GE and HP Enter

-The first was HP, leaders in inkjet printing, who in 2016 announced that they would sell printers featuring their patented Multi Jet Fusion (MJF) technology.
+The first was HP, leaders in inkjet 2D printing, who in 2016 announced that they would sell printers featuring their patented Multi Jet Fusion (MJF) technology.
 HP have since gone on to refine this technology, and in 2018 announced full-color 3D printers, industrial 3D printers at a much lower price range of $50,000, and a move into the metal 3D printing market.

 The second household name was GE.
-Following the incorporation of a new company called GE Additive, the multinational giant acquired metal 3D printing giants Arcam and Concept Laser in late 2016 as part of a $1.4bn move into the additive manufacturing industry.
+Following the incorporation of a new company called GE Additive, the multinational giant acquired metal 3D printing companies Arcam and Concept Laser in late 2016 as part of a $1.4bn move into the additive manufacturing industry.
 GE Additive also tried to acquire SLM Solutions, but were ultimately unable to.